 - an echocardiogram, which is an ultrasound scan of the heart

 Pitting edema is classified based on the depth and duration of the indentation.
-The following scale is used to rate the severity:
+The following scale helps healthcare professionals to rate the severity:

 Grade 2: The pressure leaves an indentation of 3–4 mm that rebounds in fewer than 15 seconds.

 Grade 4: The pressure leaves an indentation of 8 mm or deeper.
-It takes more than 20 seconds to rebound.
+It takes 2-3 minutes to rebound.

-Understanding the severity of edema can help a doctor to identify the underlying cause and best course of treatment.
+Understanding the severity of edema can help a healthcare professional to identify the best course of treatment.

-This involves addressing the underlying cause of the edema.
-A range of treatments correspond with the range of causes, but common methods include:
+Treatment for pitting edema involves addressing the underlying cause of the edema.
+A range of treatments correspond with the range of causes, but some treatment methods include:

 - elevating the swollen limbs above the level of the heart